adeyinka36/React-redux/README.md

+# How to use this app
+-Clone the repo
+-run npm install
+-run npm start from root

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.